Mohammed-Alanazii/CS616_PROJECT/README.md

 **with the guidance of Dr. Mahdi Khemakhem.**

 ## 📬 Contact
-For questions or collaboration opportunities, please reach out to Mohammed M. Alanazi at m.alenezi1994@gmail.com, or visit my GitHub profile: [https://github.com/Mohammed-Alanazii](https://github.com/Mohammed-Alanazii) or open an issue in this repository.
+For questions or collaboration opportunities, please reach out to Mohammed M. Alanazi at m.alenezi1994@gmail.com, or open an issue in this repository.

 ### Thank You for Exploring My Project!
 ### feel free to star⭐ the repository if you found it useful.